 Unfortunately, there is no standard education or guidelines for evaluating the quality and safety standards of CBD products, so I created my own.

-It is my hope that this guide will help you understand what really matters when identifying a safe CBD product and also help put your mind at ease by becoming cannabis competent.
+It is my hope that this guide will help you understand what really matters when identifying a safe CBD product and also help put your mind at ease by becoming cannabis confident.

 Is CBD (Cannabidiol) Safe?